dtedt/dtedt.github.io/codex/Statistic.md

 - Depression
 - Anxiety, etc.

-This _officially_ means that all Ares colonists possess traits from the first list and none from the second list.
-In practice, probably no such person exists who bears the strengths of list A without the vulnerabilities of List B.
+_In theory_ this means that all Ares colonists possess traits from the first list and none from the second list. _In practice_, probably no such person exists who bears the strengths of list A without the vulnerabilities of List B.

 ### Neurodivergence In Space
 It is an implicit assumption among spacefaring laborers that neurodivergent traits, particularly conditions such as ADHD, Bipolar, Autism,  Borderline and Depression, are considered a liability by employers.
 Therefore it is standard practice for spacefarers to lie on psych evaluations.